Skip to content

 The push for statehood started years earlier.
 Initially, Arizona was part of the New Mexico Territory.
 In 1863, the western half was designated as the Arizona Territory.

-Over time, Arizonans worked hard to gain recognition and separate statehood.
+Over time, Arizonans worked hard to gain recognition and achieve statehood.
 They faced many challenges, including debates over combining Arizona and New Mexico into one state, which they strongly opposed.
 Their efforts finally paid off when Arizona was admitted as its own state.

 Statehood Day in Arizona was first celebrated soon after the official declaration.
 The festivities marked a new chapter for the residents, highlighting their pride and joy.